Rakshitkulkarni223/BuyWise/README.md

 ### What the AI Produces

-- **Best Supplier** — The top recommendation with confidence score
+- ✅ **Confidence Score** — How confident the AI is in its recommendation
-- **Why It Was Selected** — Business-friendly reasoning (not just "lowest price")
+- ✅ **Business Reasoning** — Why this supplier was selected (not just "lowest price")
-- **Trade-offs** — Radar chart showing how the top supplier compares on every dimension
+- ✅ **Trade-offs** — Radar chart showing how the top supplier compares on every dimension
-- **Scoreboard** — All suppliers ranked with scores out of 100
+- ✅ **Supplier Scoreboard** — All suppliers ranked with scores out of 100
-- **Business Impact** — Estimated savings vs. the most expensive alternative
+- ✅ **Business Impact** — Estimated savings vs. the most expensive alternative

 ---